Sphinx Organization Timeline

 2012

-SphinxCon (now SphinxConnect) an annual national conference focused on diversity, equity, and inclusion in the performing arts, is held in Detroit, MI, in conjunction with the Sphinx Competition.
+SphinxCon (now SphinxConnect) an annual global convening and the epicenter for artists and leaders committed to addressing systemic obstacles in Black and Latino communities, is held in Detroit, MI, in conjunction with the Sphinx Competition.

 Sphinx Global Scholars launches with artists traveling across the globe to serve as cultural ambassadors by teaching, learning, and performing abroad.
 Residencies have included the United Kingdom, Netherlands, Belgium, Venezuela, Colombia, South Africa, Turkey, and Azerbaijan.